Why businesses are turning to SIP for success

 This includes encrypting data, maintaining a high standard of access control or monitoring and reviewing all calls made.

 2) Level of support

 The quality of support from providers came a close second, as 22 per cent of those surveyed ranked it as a motivating factor in implementing SIP trunking.
 This is unsurprising as reliable support can help a company come back from any unexpected events.

 As such, a business needs to ensure their provider can commit to either email or phone support at any time, including maintenance services.

 Despite these technologies reducing the reliance on PSTNs, many companies are still concerned about pricing.
-Software Advice's survey indicates businesses are opting for pay-per-use models that SIP more easily supports in order to ensure lower charges than traditional IDSN services.
+Software Advice's survey indicates businesses are opting for pay-per-use models that SIP more easily supports in order to ensure lower charges than traditional ISDN services.